 What is Quantitative Finance?
 Why quantitative?
-In the fast-pace world of finance, technological advances and regulatory requirements drive the banking industry to the point where mathematical and statistical modeling had already become a necessity.
+In the fast-paced world of finance, technological advances and regulatory requirements drive the banking industry to the point where mathematical and statistical modeling had already become a necessity.
 A talented person with strong quantitative skills is highly sought after by hedge funds and banks.

 The Monetary Authority of Singapore (MAS) has targeted Quantitative Finance (QF) as a field to develop a pipeline of specialist leaders.
 Indeed, MAS recently set up the MAS Quantitative Finance Award to encourage more LKCSB students to major and excel in this exciting area.